RETURN TO SEARCH RESULTS

 Clifford Tyler

-schools superintendent for 20 years in K–12 districts ranging in size from 200 students to 12,500 students in Oregon, Washington, California, and New Hampshire.
+Prior to his work at National University, Dr. Tyler served as both a district and county schools superintendent for twenty years in K–12 districts ranging in size from 200 to 12,500 students in Oregon, Washington, California, and New Hampshire.
 He also served as headmaster of a private independent school for two years, has been both an elementary and high school principal for eight years, and a classroom teacher for six years, including the American School in Japan.
-Dr. Tyler holds an EdD from the University of the Pacific in Educational Administration, an MEd from the University of Oregon in Elementary Education, and a Bachelor of Science degree from Oregon State University.
+Dr. Tyler holds an EdD in Educational Administration from the University of the Pacific, an EdM Degree in Elementary Education from the University of Oregon, and a Bachelor of Science degree in Social Sciences from Oregon State University.